 Unfortunately, many motorists fail to keep an eye out for bicyclists traveling on our roads.
 Both adults and children on bicycles may suffer death and serious injuries as a result of the powerful forces which occur during an impact between a motor vehicle and a bike.
-This article discusses the factors around accident liability and the importance of a full investigation, but if you or a loved one were injured, please reach out to a Worcester bicycle accident lawyer today.
+This article discusses the factors around accident liability and the importance of a full investigation, but if you or a loved one were injured in a bicycle crash, please reach out to a Worcester bicycle accident lawyer today.

 The liability of the driver of a motor vehicle may be predicated upon the following factors: